Fun Harlequin Quail Facts For Kids | Kidadl

 What is a harlequin quail habitat?

 The habitat of this species of quail is mainly the grasslands of Africa or the savannas and the tropical forests of the continent.
-The (Coturnix delegorguei) harlequin quail are found in regions namely the countries like Kenya, Uganda, Madagascar, Southern Africa and parts of South West Arabia.
-The female quail birds make their nests on the ground by padding dry leaves twigs and hiding their eggs amidst grass and shrubs.
+The (Coturnix delegorguei) harlequin quail are found in regions namely the countries like Kenya, Uganda, Madagascar, Southern Africa, and parts of South West Arabia.

-Who do harlequin quail live with?
+Who do Harlequin quails live with?

 How long does a harlequin quail live?